 - Combining all the reasons above and with a more broad and diverse player base, the BO1 metagame currently heavily favors aggressive strategies, which generally has a lower barrier of entry, and to some extent combo and control.

-The card style rewards for the January 2020 ranked season are Epic Downfall and Stonecoil Serpent for reaching Gold and Platinum rank, respectively.
-Check out the January 2020 Season page for more details!
+The card style rewards for the February 2020 ranked season are Wolfwillow Haven and Taranika, Akroan Veteran for reaching Gold and Platinum rank, respectively.
+Reaching top 1200 Mythic at the end of the season qualifies you for the Ikoria Mythic Qualifier #2 in March.
+Check out the February 2020 Season page for more details!

 |Tier||Deck Archetype||Decklists||Related Archetypes|

 |2||Gruul Aggro||Decklists||Gruul Adventures|